-Designed to relieve severe tension in the muscle and the connective tissue of fascia, this type of massage focuses on the muscles located below the surface of the top muscles and is often recommended for individuals who experience consistent pain, are involved in heavy physical activity (ie. athletes), and patients who have sustained physical injury.
+Designed to relieve severe tension in the muscle and the connective tissue of fascia, a deep tissue massage in Wake Forest, Raleigh NC focuses on the muscles located below the surface of the top muscles and is often recommended for individuals who experience consistent pain, are involved in heavy physical activity (ie. athletes), and patients who have sustained physical injury.
 Deep pressure and skillful hand movements target stressed muscles, unlock tension and help relieve soreness.
 An ideal pre or post work out massage.

 A type of massage therapy, deep tissue massage uses firm pressure and slow strokes to reach deeper layers of muscle and fascia (the connective tissue surrounding muscles).
 It's used for chronic aches and pain and contracted areas such as a stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.

 While some of the strokes may feel the same as those used in Swedish massage therapy, deep tissue massage isn't the same as having a regular massage with deep pressure.